ncsa/hydro_documentation/docs/source/user-guide/accessing.rst

 Logging In
 --------------

-Connect to Hydro via the login hosts at **hydro.ncsa.illinois.edu** using SSH with your **NCSA DUO** passcode or push response from your phone app.
+Connect to Hydro via the login hosts at **hydro.ncsa.illinois.edu** using SSH with your **NCSA Duo** passcode or push response from your phone app.

 For instructions on how to activate your NCSA Duo account, see `Duo at NCSA <https://wiki.ncsa.illinois.edu/display/cybersec/Duo+at+NCSA>`_.
 To check if your NCSA Duo is working properly, log into the `NCSA Duo portal <https://duo.security.ncsa.illinois.edu/portal>`_ and choose an authentication method.